 Plaque in Paragon Station, Ferensway, HU1 3UQ.
 Grid B2; also the Tigers Lair pub, 64-68 Anlaby Road, HU1 2NR.
 Grid B2

 Paragon Station was designed by G.T.
 Andrews and opened in 1847; it was often described as "Hudson's Folly", because of its huge scale.
 The station was the terminus of the York and North Midland Railway and the Hull and Selby Railway.
-There was a specially built emigration platform, which was the first stop for up to 1,000 people a day who were on the way from mainland Europe to the USA; 2.2 million people disembarked at this platform between 1850 and 1904.
-It eventually became Platform 1, which is why today, the main station platforms are numbered from 2.
-Platform 1 stands outside the main station building, behind the emigrant waiting room, which was built by the North Eastern Railway in 1871.
+There was a specially built emigration platform, which was the first stop for up to 1,000 people a day who were on the way from mainland Europe to the USA; 2.2 million people embarked at this platform between 1850 and 1904.
+The platform is now disused with no platform number, and stands outside the main station building, behind the emigrant waiting room, which was built by the North Eastern Railway in 1871.
 The emigrant waiting room is now the Tigers Lair pub, facing onto Anlaby Road.
 The separate platform and waiting room ensured that the emigrants were kept away from the other station users, to minimise the risk of disease spreading.

 Carnegie Heritage Centre Ltd, 342 Anlaby Road, Hull HU3 6JA – Registered Office.
 Registered Charity Number 1131585

 Monday 1.30 until 3 pm – Family history help desk with the East Yorkshire Family History Society

 Tuesday 9.30 until 3 pm – Open House - pop in and see us with your queries or research

 Friday 9.30 until 3 pm – Open House again

 Telephone: 01482 561216 e-mail: email@example.com